mui/material-ui/docs/src/pages/guides/interoperability/interoperability.md

 }
 ```

-**Note:** If you are using styled-components and have `StyleSheetManager` with custom `target`, make sure that the `target` will be the first element in the `head` of your app.
+**Note:** If you are using styled-components and have `StyleSheetManager` with a custom `target`, make sure that the target is the first element in the HTML `<head>`.
 If you are curious to see how it can be done, you can take a look on the `StylesProvider` implementation in the `@material-ui/styled-engine-sc` package.

 ### Deeper elements